Designing Innovative Lessons and Activities for Mathematics Teaching (K–8)

 • A mathematics educator from a community college, college, or university

 Activities/projects should provide rich, challenging, relevant, nonroutine, and above- grade-level learning experiences.
 Some shorter time-line activities should be introduced to students on a regular weekly or biweekly basis with extended projects 3 to 5 times a year.
-The rich tasks should be designed in collaboration with the entire team of classroom teachers, coaches and mathematics education faculty.
+The rich tasks should be designed in collaboration with the entire team of classroom teachers, coaches and the mathematics education faculty.
 Designing projects in college teacher-prep courses is encouraged as the challenge of writing activities/projects will benefit the preservice teachers just as the engagement of activities/projects will benefit the elementary school students.

 For upper elementary students, career opportunities and preparation for the world of work should also be part of the discussion during the year, perhaps including speakers who actively engage students in some aspect of the work they do as well as explain how mathematics is used.